Introducing the Torrone dei morti: only 4 ingredients for an easy, traditional, unique, and delicious dessert.

 - 1 Pan Pan

-Steps for Easy Torrone dei Morti
+The steps for the Easy Torrone dei Morti

-We can now add the entire mixture into our dark chocolate shell and level it well.
+We can now add the entire mixture to our dark chocolate shell and level it well.
 Let it rest in the fridge for a couple of hours.
 Our torrone is ready to be unmolded, sliced, and enjoyed.

-Storage, Tips, and Variations
+Storage, tips, and variations

 I’ve shown you the classic traditional version, but this torrone is a dessert that lends itself to the most varied changes.
-We can use our imagination to create the most delicious combinations: pistachio cream and almonds, hazelnut paste, Kinder cream and puffed rice, the combinations are endless!
+We can use our imagination to create the most delicious combinations: pistachio cream and almonds, hazelnut paste, kinder cream, and puffed rice.
+The combinations are endless.